SanPen/GridCal/README.md

 - Inputs analysis
 - Model bug report and repair
 - Import many formats (PSSe .raw/rawx, epc, dgs, matpower, pypsa, json, cim, cgmes)
-- Export in many formats (gridcal .xlsx/.gridcal/.json, cgmes, psse .raw/.rawx)
+- Export in many formats (veragrid .xlsx/.veragrid/.json, cgmes, psse .raw/.rawx)

 All of these are industry tested algorithms, some of which surpass most commercially available software.
 The aim is to be a drop-in replacement for the expensive and less usable commercial